-- What general recreation strategy should the Town pursue, given its existing facilities over the next 5 years? - Can walkways be implemented as part of new developments to interconnect between developments and to such attractions such as the YMCA or the Three Rivers Athletic Complex? - Where and when will new facilities be needed in the Town to serve growing populations, and is the development of a new facility feasible?
+- What general recreation strategy should the Town pursue, given its existing facilities over the next 5 years? - Can walkways be implemented as part of new developments to interconnect between developments and attractions such as the YMCA or the Three Rivers Athletic Complex? - Where and when will new facilities be needed in the Town to serve growing populations, and is the development of a new facility feasible? - How can the Town take advantage of the river system along its boundaries in terms of recreation planning?

-- How can the Town take advantage of the river system along its boundaries in terms of recreation planning? - Can the Town, in conjunction with the Town of Van Buren and/or the Village of Baldwinsville, create opportunities for canoe and kayak access to the river, as well as trails and sitting areas, above and beyond what may already exist-at present? - Can the Town forecast the recreational needs in the near future, in order to accommodate resident's needs? - Will the YMCA have an impact on Town programs, or will there be an opportunity for the Town to offer programing in conjunction wither through the YMCA? - Are there funds available to create any new Park facilities that other Towns have been successful in securingsuccessfully secured? - Would the Town of Lysander benefit from any possible consolidation and/or shared services with Van Buren and the Village?
+- Can the Town, in conjunction with the Town of Van Buren and/or the Village of Baldwinsville, create opportunities for canoe and kayak access to the river, as well as trails and sitting areas, above and beyond what may already exist? - Can the Town forecast the recreational needs in the near future to accommodate resident's needs? - Will the YMCA have an impact on Town programs, or will there be an opportunity for the Town to offer programing in conjunction with the YMCA? - Are there funds available to create any new Park facilities that other Towns have successfully secured? - Would the Town of Lysander benefit from any possible consolidation and/or shared services with Van Buren and the Village?